A2 · ElementaryEnglish

 • Am I going to study tonight?”

-• Are they going to buy a new car?”
+• Are you going to study tonight?”

-Short answers:
+Short answers

 A. Plans and Intentions